ESL Activities

 #18: Dictation Practice

-These days, dictation has fallen out of favour a little bit with the more communicative style approach to language teaching and learning.
+These days, dictation has fallen out of favor a little bit with the more communicative style approach to language teaching and learning.
 However, it certainly has some value and I like to use it in my classes once in a while.

 In this case, dictate some sentences to the students with various subjects and verbs.
-Besides reviewing this, it also helps students with spelling, punctuation and listening skills.
+Besides reviewing this, it also helps students with spelling, punctuation, and listening skills.
 Then, check the sentences together as a class.

 #19: Chain Spelling